 The most scenic geyser basin: West Thumb Geyser Basin

-West Thumb Geyser Basin has the best picturesque views of all the geyser basins as it’s located on the shore of Yellowstone Lake.
-I can’t recall any geyser shows we’ve caught here, but I definitely remember the wonderful deep blue pools on the lakeshore.
+West Thumb Geyser Basin has the most picturesque views of all the geyser basins as it’s located on the shore of Yellowstone Lake.
+I can’t recall any geyser shows we’ve caught here, but I definitely remember the wonderful deep blue pools.

 Day 3: Even more geysers and Mammoth Hot Springs

-Monument Geyser Basin is a smaller one and Artists Paintpots is again a small hydrothermal area with colorful hot springs and mud pots.
+We ended up rescheduling all the geyser basins north of Lower Geyser Basin to our third day.
+Monument Geyser Basin is a smaller one, and Artists Paintpots is again a small hydrothermal area with colorful hot springs and mud pots.

 The hottest geyser basin: Norris Geyser Basin